makeyourweb-online/simple-site-notice/readme.txt

 Yes!
 Use the custom CSS textarea to add your own styling rules.
 **Important:** Do not include `<style>` tags – just the raw CSS rules.

+= Can I let users close the notice bar? =
+Yes – just enable the "Enable close button" option in the plugin settings.

+= Can I make the notice stay hidden after closing? = Yes – enable the "Remember closure with cookie" option.
+When a user closes the notice, it will stay hidden until the cookie expires or is cleared.

 Example:
 `.simsino-myw-notice { font-family: Arial; border-radius: 10px; }`